 The Company has performed an evaluation of subsequent events in accordance with ASC Topic 855, noting no additional subsequent events other than those noted below.

-Subsequent to October 31, 2013, the Company granted 600,000 shares of Common Stock to its officers and directors for compensation.
+Subsequent to January 31, 2014, the Company issued 400,000 shares of Common Stock to consultants for services rendered to the Company.